Employment related questions are answered in this section and can be located under the following topics:

-This question has been addressed in the SEVP COVID-19 FAQ Document (08/07/2020 update).
-According to this document, “for the duration of the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT.”
+According to SEVP, “for the duration of the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT.”

 To date, this is the only information we have on this subject.
-Our interpretation is that this only applies to students on OPT and does not apply to students on STEM OPT.
+OIS’ interpretation is that this only applies to students on OPT and does not apply to students on STEM OPT.

 Being laid off means you have been separated from employment with no expectation or right to be rehired.
-If you are laid off, it means your employment has ended and your unemployment days will accrue if you do not find alternative employment in your field for at least 20 hours per week.
+If you are laid off, it means your employment has ended and your unemployment days will accrue if you do not find alternative employment in your field.
 If you are laid off but given severance pay, it may be difficult to precisely determine what your last day of employment is for the purposes of OPT reporting and counting unemployment days.

 The reason for this is because your official last day of employment can depend on several factors such as how your employer sets up the severance pay (continuing you on payroll vs. a lump sum payout, etc.) and how they view your continued (or not) employment status with the employer.
 As such, if you are laid off with severance, we recommend you ask your employer what your last day of employment would be if you were to request an employment verification letter to know what day to report as your last day of employment.

 Possibly, but eligibility depends on a number of factors in your personal circumstances and varies from state to state.
 It is not advised to determine unemployment benefits eligibility based on generalities, nor can OIS definitively confirm an individual’s eligibility based on generalities.
 Rather, the best way to determine the eligibility criteria and application process in your state is to review your individual situation in consultation with an attorney familiar with your state’s employment law and/or is to contact your state’s employment agency to seek clarification.
 Below are a few helpful resources to begin your research: